 Caramelized Leek and Onion Pasta

 - Lemon: Both the zest and juice brighten the creamy sauce, balancing the richness with fresh citrus flavor.
 Don’t skip the lemon!

-- Cook pancetta until crispy.
-Set aside.
-Leave the rendered fat in the pan.
+- Cook pancetta over medium heat until crispy.
+Remove and leave the rendered fat in the pan.

+Caramelized Leek and Onion Pasta